awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-endpoint.rst

    :language: java

 Then create an :aws-java-class:`UpdateEndpointRequest <services/pinpoint/model/UpdateEndpointRequest>`
 object with that EndpointRequest object.
-Finally pass the UpdateEndpointRequest object to the
+Finally, pass the UpdateEndpointRequest object to the
 |pinpointclient|'s :methodname:`updateEndpoint` method.

 **Code**